-The Group has in place a whistleblowing policy that sets out the formal process by which any employee of the Group may, in confidence, raise concerns about possible improprieties in financial reporting or other matters.
+The Group has in place a whistleblowing policy that sets out the formal process by which any employee of the Group may, in confidence, raise concerns about possible improprieties in financial reporting, conduct of business, personnel or other matters.
 No matters were reported through this mechanism during the year.

+Christopher Wilks

-Christopher Wilks Audit Committee Chairman 21 July 2023
+Audit Committee Chairman

+25 October 2024